 Frankly, it all depends on the topic and the intent and needs of the person reading it.

-Every successful content strategy has a mix of mediums and lengths.
+Every successful content marketing strategy has a mix of mediums and lengths.

-For some topics, a short, useful post is going to be more valuable than a long post, while others need to be long to cover everything.
+For some topics, a useful, short blog post is going to be more valuable than a long blog post, while others need to be long to cover everything.

 To help you determine which is right for the article at hand, consider three things:

-Understanding your buyer’s search intent will help you determine the ideal length for your content.
+Understanding your buyer’s search intent or question will help you determine the ideal length for your content.

 As we’ve discussed, not all topics need that much detail.
-Some of the popular “news” that we see now (think celebrities and sport) barely require a photo and a bit of gossip to get people onto the page then clicking onto the next thing.
+Some of the popular “news” that we see now (think celebrities and sports) barely require a photo and a bit of gossip to give people what they need then have them clicking onto the next thing.
 There’s just no time or space for a long analysis.

 Some topics for your business may be similar.

-For example, if someone searched “wedding planning checklist,” that’s what they’re doing to be looking for — a checklist, not a novel.
-What the user finds on your page should be the short and concise list they stated they wanted.
+For example, if someone searched “wedding planning checklist,” that’s what they’re going to be looking for — a checklist.
+What the user finds on your page should be the short and concise list they stated they wanted, not a novel.
 (Or at least offer that upfront, before going into greater detail.)

-If someone searches The Big 5 topic “how much does hiring a consulting firm cost?,” they’re looking for a process.
-You need to go in-depth if you’re going to tell someone how to do it correctly.
+If someone searches The Big 5 topic “how much does hiring a consulting firm cost?,” they’re looking for a detailed explanation.
+You need to go in-depth if you’re going help someone understand all of the factors that go into this cost.

-Think about the intent behind your focus keywords and make sure the content you create delivers the value expected.
+Think about the intent behind your focus keywords, and make sure the content you create delivers the value and answers expected.

-Chances are you’re not the only one trying to get found for your product or service.
+Chances are you’re not the only one trying to get found or raise awareness for your product or service.
 You have to ensure that your content strategy stands out.

-While tools like SEMrush can give you search volume and competition ratings, it’s best to go straight to Google, and see what comes up when you search your desired keyword.
+While tools like Semrush and SurferSEO can give you search volume and competition ratings, it’s best to go straight to Google and see what comes up when you search your desired keyword.

 Take a look at what’s in the top search results and determine where you can do better.